Killian Yates for Mayor of Central Point

 A Summer of Fire: My Wildland Firefighting Experience

-In the summer of 2015, just after turning 18, I found myself stepping into the demanding world of wildland firefighting.
-Fire season had already started, and the need for firefighters was critical, with demand soaring and supply running thin.
-As I trained and prepared for certification on a Type 2 hand crew, I faced my first real test: the pack test.
+In the summer of 2015, just after turning 18, I stepped into the demanding world of wildland firefighting.
+Fire season had already started, and the need for firefighters was critical.
+As I trained for certification on a Type 2 hand crew, my first test came quickly: the pack test.

-The pack test is a physical challenge designed to ensure that every firefighter has the endurance and strength required for the job.
-I was the slowest person on my crew, barely managing to complete the test with only seconds to spare.
-It was a humbling experience, but I knew I had something to prove.
+The pack test, a physical endurance challenge, ensures that every firefighter has the strength required for the job.
+I was the slowest on my crew, barely completing it with seconds to spare.
+It was humbling, but it fueled my determination.